 Below you will find some background information about the transatlantic airlines with whom we work closely.
 For fares, routings and our up-to-the-minute advice and tips please contact us.

-Our lead airline for 2014/15 is British Airways, and Bon Voyage is proud to work in close partnership with BA.
-No other airline can match them for non-stop services between the UK and North America.
-In addition, their extensive flight network within the UK to both Heathrow and Gatwick enables us...read more
+Our lead airline is British Airways and Bon Voyage is proud to work in close partnership with them.
+No other airline can match their non-stop services between the UK and North America.
+In addition, their extensive flight network within the UK to both Heathrow and Gatwick enables us to provide a seamless travel experience.

 Virgin Atlantic offers the widest range of non-stop scheduled flights between the UK and Florida as part of their comprehensive network of transatlantic services.
 Right from their inception, Virgin Atlantic had every ingredient for success: The small newcomer taking on the giants and the establishment making them a people’s champion, introducing a better service